grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 2352755
 ```

+Note: got a slurm output from this job that shows that `salmon` wasn't used due to it not being the correct version.

 # Note: Up In Arms paper has a published transcriptome from taht study.
 So... while this new transcriptome is assembling, I'll move forward to psuedoalignment of the new libraries to the old transcriptome using `kallisto`.

 ---